 Flaccid paralysis results in limp and weak muscles due to loss of tone.

 Areflexia is the absence of reflexes.
-Our reflexes are extremely important for protection, so it’s important to be extra cautious of hot surfaces and sharp objects when you lose them.
+Our reflexes are extremely important for protection, so be extra cautious of hot surfaces and sharp objects if you lose them.

 If a patient has no motor or sensory function following a spinal cord injury, a physician usually checks for a bulbocavernosus reflex.
 If the anal sphincter does not contract with stimulation, it indicates that spinal shock is present.

 The good thing about spinal shock is that once the swelling in your spinal cord starts to die down, blood flow will start to normalize, and your reflexes will gradually start to return.
 Healing takes time.